 Four Seasons Resort Mauritius at Anahita

-Just in time for the travel updates, Four Seasons Resort Mauritius at Anahita will reopen its newly renovated doors on October 1.
+Renovated last year, the Four Seasons Resort Mauritius at Anahita is luxury defined.
 Expect a completely new bar, revamped restaurants, luxury accommodation options complete with a private pool, and even three secluded beaches that stretch along the southeastern coast.
 Guests can explore the local treasures in Beau Champ and the closer-to-home sports and leisure options, such as golf and a luxe spa with treatment rooms overlooking the Indian Ocean.

 Constance Prince Maurice

 Setting up camp on the northeastern coast?
 Constance Prince Maurice, it is, then.
 This romantic hideaway is known for its stunning architectural design, which can be enjoyed from one of the 89 suites and villas.
 Travelling in numbers?
 The lavish Princely Villa sleeps six and boasts three individual terraces with different ocean views, a private heated pool, and a personal villa host.
 Be sure to enjoy dazzling sunsets from the Floating Bar,